makrai/notes/baroni10-distributed-memory-corpus-sem-cl.md

 ## 6.1 The W 1 ×LW 2 Space 20

+### 6.1.1 Similarity Judgments
+### 6.1.2 Synonym Detection
+### 6.1.3 Noun Categorization

+* prominent role in cognitive research on concepts and meaning, as a probe into
+* semantic organization of the lexicon and the
+* [hierarchical concept] taxonomies (Murphy 2002).
+Research in corpus-based
+* computational point of view: assign a semantic class or type to words.
+* We focus here on noun categorization, which we operationalize as a clustering
+  * verbs (Merlo and Stevenson 2001; Schulte im Walde 2006).
+* Cluster quality is evaluated by percentage purity, one of the standard measrs
+  * for each cluster we count the number of items that belong to the true class that is most represented in the cluster, and then we sum these counts across clusters.
+The resulting sum is divided by the total number of items

+### 6.1.4 Selectional Preferences

+* typical filler of an argument slot of a verb (such as the typical killer)
+* our method is generalizable to [ tasks that require ] assigning semantic roles, logical metonymy, coercion ( Pustejovsky 1995)
+* human judgments on a seven-point scale about the plausibility of nouns as
+* algorithm
+  * select a set of nouns that are highly associated with the verb via a subj/ob
+  * we project the vectors onto [the tr or intr subj of kill] subspace where
+  * measure the length of the noun vectors in this subspace, and pick the top n longest ones as prototypical subjects of the verb.
+The
+  * same operation is performed for the object relation.
+In our experiments,
+  * We normalize and sum the vectors (in the [orig] space) of the picked nouns, to obtain a centroid that represents an abstract “subject prototype” for
+  * plausibility of ... is then measured by the cosine of the noun vector to the subject (object) centroid in
+  * [this provides] plausibility scores for nouns that do not co-occur with V e.g.  The corpus may contain neither eat topinambur nor eat sympathy, but the topinambur vector will likely be closer to the prototypical eat object
+* method is essentially the same as the one proposed by Padó+ (2007), Erk (07).
+  * they treat the identification of typical fillers using different resources
+* we measure performance by the Spearman ρ correlation coefficient between
+* advantage resides in versatility
+  * D M models perform very well in tasks involving attributional similarity.
+  * The performance of unstructured D S Ms  is also high, sometimes even better
+  * D M model also [ brilliant ] in capturing selectional preferences, a task
+    * not directly addressable by unstructured D S Ms.  This fact suggests that

 ## 6.2 The W 1 W 2 ×L Space 27

 ## 6.3 The W 1 L×W 2 Space 34